 })

-The directory where source packages are built and the assumed prefix of package
+SourceRootThe directory where source packages are built and the assumed prefix of package

 directories.
 When set, the prefix is trimmed from callstack frame file names

-are stripped, for better
+before ProjectPackages are stripped, for better

-readability and error grouping on the Bugsnag dashboard.
+readability and error grouping on the BugSnag dashboard.
 The default value is

-is unset.
-At runtime, $GOROOT
+$GOPATH/src or $GOROOT/src if $GOPATH is unset.
+At runtime, $GOROOT is

 the root used during the Go build.